How-To: Finding a repository

 - figshare: Online digital repository for publications, figures, datasets, images, and videos operated by Macmillan Publishers.
 It is free to upload content and free to access, in adherence to the principle of Open Data.

 - VerbundFDB: This merger of data centres provides a repository and develops services for empirical educational research. (in German)

 - GenBank: DNA sequence data bank of the National Institutes of Health

-- GESIS Data publication and registration services (Leibniz-Insititut für Sozialwissenschaften) (Social Sciences)
+- GESIS Data publication and registration services at the Leibniz-Institute for Social Sciences

 - Laudation (Long-term Access and Usage of Deeply Annotated Information), Open Access Research Data Repository for historical Corpora at HU Berlin

-- List with data centres in social and economic sciences by the German Data Forum (RatSWD)
+- List with accredited data centres in the social and economic sciences by the German Data Forum (RatSWD)

 - Zenodo: Repository for all research outputs from across all fields of science and any file format which promotes Open Access, but also allows restricted access.
 Zenodo is a service funded by the European Commission under the project OpenAIREplus.